kdiakatos/SalesManagement/README.md

   ### 2. Business Layer
       It is a class library project that implements this layer, which operates as the “middleman” between the data access layer and the presentation layer.
+     It also contains all the business logic of the application (e.g. mappings, calculations etc.).
   ### 3. Presentation Layer
       It is the front end layer in the 3-tier system and consists of the user interface.